AhmedAli318/AIResultSummaryTemplate/README.md

+# What it is
+A streamlined and easy-to-use AI performance evaluation / summary template with modern UI in HTML, including correct percentage chart and comparison with other models, precision, recall, F1-score, and confusion matrix.
+Enables you to create the result chart within 3 minutes.

 # How to use

 In `analysis.js`, Delete the orginal `analysisSingle`, and add your own data with `analysisSingle` function.
 You can also modify the HTML to make the title more relative to your research.